-Sports' Day activities are held in late May.
-Classes participate in a series of track and field events such as the running long jump, an obstacle course, a frisbee throw, the fifty-yard dash, and others.
+Sports' Day activities are typically held in late May.
+Classes participate in a series of track and field events such as the running long jump, an obstacle course, Frisbee throw, the fifty-yard dash, and others.

-Our Home & School Association provides at-shirt for each child and a picnic-style lunch.
-Parents are invited to volunteer as timekeepers, spotters, score keepers, to help with lunch preparations, or to just come out to enjoy the events.
+Our Home & School Association provides a t-shirt for each child and a picnic-style lunch.